kelli-gallacher/population-doubling/README.md

 ![Separate x y plots of passage number against cumulative PDL for control and ROCKi treated cells](https://i.ibb.co/LPRG5hm/cumulative-pdl-both-conditions.png)

-**3. A text readout of the the regression analysis for both conditions**
+**3. A text readout of the the linear regression analysis for both conditions**

 ![White text on a black background with a text readout of the regression analysis for both conditions](https://i.ibb.co/BcR718Y/Regression-Read-Our.png)